downingbots/ALSET/Presentation.md

 2. Telepresence data-capture
 3. Autonomous:
     - a single CNN or pretrained function
-    - App defined as a multi-part sequence of CNNs
+    - App defined as a behavior tree of CNNs
     - DDQN reinforcement learning.
 4. End-to-End Pre-Training of DQN Model based on:
+    - incrementally trained functions
     - outputs from random runs of each function
-    - outputs from end-to-end run of App
+    - incremental outputs from end-to-end run of App
-    - Reinforcment Learning via DQN
+    - Reinforcement Learning via DQN

 ========================================